Endava/BEEQ/README.md

 ### Structure 🧩

-The project as beend structured as an [NX monorepo](https://nx.dev) :
+The project as been structured as an [NX monorepo](https://nx.dev) :

 ```
 ├── 📁 apps
 ├── 📁 libs
   ├── 📁 bee-q
+  ├── 📁 bee-q-react
   ├── ...
 ├── 📁 tools
 ├── package.json